illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 ### Build up the site

-Go to the Plesk panel, login with Domain admin username, Domain admin password
+Go to the Plesk panel, login with domain admin username, domain admin password

 That were included in the email from your provider, and setup WordPress.
 You need to setup WordPress using the Web Server Signed Certificates from the previous step.
-Upon successful installation you will create the following account for WordPress administrator:
+Upon successful installation you will create the following account for WordPress administrator that you must store in your safe:

-WordPress admin username: wpadmin - Never use the classic admin
+**WordPress admin username: wpadmin - Never use the classic admin**

-WordPress admin password:  password
+**WordPress admin password:  password**

-MySQL username: myadmin
+**MySQL username: myadmin**

-MySQL password: password
+**MySQL password: password**

-Also, the properties.php file from WordPress
+**Also, the properties.php file from WordPress**

 Password: something very strong, minimum 16bytes mix lowercase uppercase, symbols and numbers.
 EXCLUDE “”,’’, # symbols from passwords.